RECIPE: BUSHWACKER FROZEN COCKTAIL

 DIRECTIONS

-Add the milk, cream, and the vanilla bean to a heavy saucepan.
-Heat over medium heat until little bubbles start to form around the edges but do not let it come to a boil.
+Add the milk, cream, salt, and the vanilla bean to a heavy pot or saucepan.
+Heat for one minute and stir in the sugar.
+Heat over medium heat just until the sugar is totally dissolved and just as little bubbles start to form around the edges but do not let it come to a boil.
 Remove from heat.
-Cover; let stand for 15 minutes to allow the vanilla bean to infuse the milk.
-Remove the vanilla bean.

-In a medium bowl of your mixer using the whisk attachment, whisk the egg yolks with sugar and salt until they are thick and pale yellow.
-With the mixer on low, very slowly add a cup of the hot milk to the eggs to temper them, adding a little at a time.
-Whisk the egg mixture into the remaining milk in the saucepan.
+Whisk the egg mixture back into the remaining milk in the pot.
 Change to a wooden spoon.
-Cook over medium low heat, stirring constantly until the custard thickens enough to coat back of the spoon.
+Cook the mixture over medium low heat, stirring constantly until it thickens enough to coat back of the spoon.
 You will know it is done if you use your finger to draw a line down the back of the spoon and it holds.
 This will be around 160 degrees if you are using a thermometer.
 Do not let the mixture boil.
 (If it goes over 180 degrees F, it will likely curdle.)

-Strain custard through fine-mesh sieve into large heat-proof bowl placed over the ice bath.
-Stir the custard until cooled.
-Split the vanilla bean pod and remove ½ of the seeds and put them into the custard.
-Stir in vanilla extract.
+Strain mixture through a fine mesh sieve into a large heat-proof glass bowl.
+Split the vanilla bean, scrape it and add about 1/2 of the seeds to the mixture.
+Stir in the vanilla extract.
+Stir occasionally until cooled.
 Taste.
-Add additional salt or vanilla as desired.
+Add additional vanilla or other flavorings as desired.
 Cover and refrigerate until thoroughly chilled; up to 24 hours before freezing.

 Freeze according to manufacturer instructions.